mmistakes/minimal-mistakes/_posts/2021-04-22-cats-effect-fibers.md

 A fiber can terminate in one of 3 states:

-- successfully, with a value (see example above)
+- successfully, with a value (wrapped in IO, see example above)
 - as a failure, wrapping an exception
 - cancelled, which is neither